Hollindale, Virginia: Demographics

 As of 2009, there were 926 people in the community.
 The population density was 1,827 residents per square mile.
 The racial makeup of the community was 91.3% White, 0.4% African American, 2.8% Asian, 0.9% Pacific Islander, 0.9% from other races, and 2.5% from two or more races.
 Hispanic or Latino of any race were 1.4% of the population.

 The percentage of married couples was 78.9%.
 The percentage of married couples with children was 30.3%.
 Percentage of single mothers was 1.9%.
 The average house size was 2.6 people, and the average family size was 2.9 members.

 In the community, 21.3% of the population was under the age of 18, and 18.6% was 65 years of age or older.
 The median age was 37.9 years.
 Males made up 48% of the community and females made up 52%.

 The median household income in the community was $158,577 and the per capita income was $76,351.

 Real estate

 For real estate purposes there are three sub-divisions within Hollindale including Hollindale, Kirkside, and Hollin Brook Park.

-The majority of homes in Hollindale was built in the mid-twentieth century and homes are of either Tudor, federal, colonial, or traditional styles.
+The majority of homes in Hollindale were built in the mid-twentieth century.
+The homes are of either Tudor, federal, colonial, or traditional styles.
 There are six mansions/estates located within Hollindale including "Little Hollin Hall."
 Most homes lie on wooded, hilly lots and are spacious.